openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 In this example the `vp_token` contains only the disclosures for the claims specified in the `presentation_submission`, along with a Key Binding JWT.

+Note: The Key Binding JWT `nonce` claim contains the value of the `nonce` from the presentation request, and the `aud` claim contains the Client Identifier of the Verifier.

 ## Combining this specification with SIOPv2

 This section shows how SIOP and OpenID for Verifiable Presentations can be combined to present Verifiable Credentials and pseudonymously authenticate an end-user using subject controlled key material.